 After Auschwitz Analysis

-The first stanza of this poem is eight lines long.
+The first stanza of ‘After Auschwitz’ is eight lines long.
 The first line is a single word, “anger.”
 This will be the overall feeling of this piece, each line and stanza is imbued with anger.
 The speaker is describing how every day when she wakes anger consumes her, it is “black as a hook.”
 It is cold and dark and violent.

 Where this anger comes from is described in the second half of this stanza.
 She remembers the Nazis and their treatment of those deemed lesser.
 She gives a hyperbolic statement in which she describes how every day, every Nazi,